19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Divine Word.md

 | Range    | Self                                                                       |
 | Domains  | [Life](../../Spell%20Domains/Life.md), [Air](../../Spell%20Domains/Air.md) |

-This spell can only be learned from an archpriest of a [Deity](../../../Deities.md).
-If you do not worship the [Deity](../../../Deities.md), casting this spell will anger them greatly.
+This spell can only be learned from a [Deity](../../../Deities.md) directly, it is lost to time.

 You utter the power of the divine.